Weed slang: slang terms for cannabis flower

 • Marijuana is a common slang term most likely coined during the United States' smear campaign to outlaw the plant by associating it with Mexican immigrants.

-• Mary Jane is one of the earliest slang terms that probably came from a play on the word marijuana.
+• Mary Jane is one of the earliest slang terms that likely came from a play on the word "marijuana."
 Variations include MJ, Aunt Mary, Maria, and Marie Jeanne (French).

 • Skunk is a slang term coined in the US.
-It's just a strain or type of cannabis in the US, but in the UK, it's being used to stir up fear about a super-strong weed that induces psychosis.
+It's just a strain or type of cannabis in the States, but in the UK, it's been used to stir up fear about a super-strong weed that induces psychosis.

-• Boom, Dope, Hash, Indo, Mota, Reefer, and Yerba all come from the US Drug Enforcement Agency's latest list of street names for marijuana.
+• Boom, Dope, Hash, Indo, Mota, Reefer, and Yerba all come from the US Drug Enforcement Agency's latest list of street names for cannabis.

 Language